 Grab some green

-Being outside lifts our mood so if you're allowed, use your daily exercise slot to go out for a walk, jog, or hop on a bike.
-Just stay local and try to avoid places like towpaths to avoid breaching the '2m distancing' rule.
+Being outside lifts our mood so if you're up for it use your daily exercise slot to go out for a walk, jog, or hop on a bike.
+We suggest you stay away from popular beauty spots (or have an alternative pre-planned) and avoid places like towpaths to avoid breaching physical distancing guidelines.

 If working from home give your day some structure by scheduling a lunchtime or post-work excursion in the open.
-Make sure you schedule screen breaks for the kids too - even the most ardent gamers or YouTube addicts will benefit from getting out.
+Make sure you have screen-free times for the kids too, however tempting it is to let them get on with it as they'll benefit from getting out too.
 Ensure you all wash your hands as soon as you get back inside.

 - Brisk walking is a great form of exercise.
 Join almost a million people who've downloaded the free Active 10 app from Public Health England and hit those deserted streets, or take to wide open spaces like the Surrey Hills if you can reach them on foot

 - You know that resolution you think about starting every January, where you take up running?
-Now's the ideal time - Couch to 5k app
+Now's the ideal time - hundreds of thousands have downlaoded the Couch to 5k app in recent months.

 - Try hopping on your bike for a local ride (just do the NHS a favour and wear a helmet).
 Sport England report that the current restrictions have led to a boom in family cycling trips.
 If you need some advice, a good place to start is the Bikeability site.